 An interview is a formal discussion between you and the recruiter, in which the recruiter asks questions and you are given the opportunity to prove your suitability for the post.

-An interview may be conducted by one person or by a panel of people.
-Usually interviews happen in person, but they may also be conducted by telephone or Skype.
+An interview may be one-to-one or with a panel of people, usually at an office of the organisation, but they may also be conducted by telephone or Skype.
 If you’ve been invited to an interview, you can safely assume that, on the basis of your application, the employer considers you to have the potential to do the advertised job and they are considering you as a prospective employee.

 Preparation is vital.
 It will give you confidence, control and the ability to deal effectively with any question, see below for our tips on how to prepare for your interview.

 Preparation is vital in giving you confidence to perform well at interview.
 Here's the things you should consider: